-So, how do you find something he’ll not only like but actually love?
+So, how do you find good gifts for dad that he’ll not only like but actually love?
 Something that’s both unique and actually useful?
 For our 2021 list of best gifts for dads, we’ve curated products that we can say with confidence stand out from the rest of the pack.
 We guarantee you’ll find something here to make him smile, laugh, and feel cool, or, at least, appreciated this holiday season.
 Letting him shower uninterrupted might be a nice gift, too.

 A perfectly fine hoodie fits nicely and looks decent.
 A great hoodie goes from a workout to a dinner out, with panache.
 This one is breathable and double-knit, with secure zippered pockets to store his phone and cards.
 Plus, thanks to its design, it's also eminently comfortable and non-constricting.
 In other words, something he'll wear all year.

 A stainless steel tool that makes sure he's prepared for anything.
 And we do mean anything.
 It's a carabiner, box cutter, Philips driver, flathead driver, keychain, hex wrench, wire cutter, ruler, bottle opener and bicycle tool.
 It fits in the palm of his hand, and hangs from either his jeans, or a bag.

 Don't mock the fanny pack, which has come a long way from its tacky tourist days.
 It's now an essential piece of gear, in particular for parents.
 He can wear this around his waist.
 He can throw it over his shoulder.
 Point is, he's in total hands-free dad mode.
 This beautifully austere and shockingly spacious bag has a front storage pocket with a waterproof zipper and a key clip.